p-mongodb/ruby-specifications/README.md

 The proposed functionality, and the way it works in Mongoose, is as follows:

-- The user will be able to set the discriminator value in each child class.
+- The user will be able to set the discriminator mapping in each child class.
-- On creation of document, a field will be created with the discriminator key that the user specified in the parent class, with the value of the class name as a string.
+- On creation of document, a field will be created with the discriminator key and the specified discriminator mapping as it's value
-- If the discriminator key is changed after documents have been added to the collection, the new key will be used for all future documents while leaving the old ones unmodified.
-- The subclass should not be able to overwrite the dicriminator key of the parent class.
+- The parent class should not be able to set the discriminator mapping.

 ## User-Facing API